-At The Law Office of Gabriel & Gabriel, our firm has helped those who have been charged and convicted of certain crimes obtain probation and fight probation violation charges.
-Attorney Brian P. Gabriel has more than 25 years of criminal defense experience and has helped many clients meet probation requirements.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel has helped those who have been charged and convicted of certain crimes obtain probation and fight probation violation charges.
+Attorney Brian P. Gabriel has more than 30 years of criminal defense experience and has helped many clients meet probation requirements.
 As one of The National Trial Lawyers Top 100 Trial Lawyers, he can put his experience and influence in the Palm Beach County legal community to work in your favor.

 This firm provides aggressive representation in defending probation violations.
 Considering a majority of clients are still incarcerated, time is clearly of the essence.
 Call 561-622-5575 for a free case evaluation or complete our contact form today.